toreanderson/toreanderson.github.io/_posts/2015-10-21-siit-dc-support-in-varnish-cache-through-libvmod-rfc6052.markdown

 IPv4 address `198.51.100.42`.

 If you don't use the `client.ip` variable for anything, then there's no problem at all.
-If on the other hand you *do* use `client.ip` for something, and that something expects to work on literal IPv4 addresses, then there's a problem.
+If, on the other, hand you *do* use `client.ip` for something, and that something expects to work on literal IPv4 addresses, then there's a problem.
 For example, a [IP
 geolocation](https://en.wikipedia.org/wiki/Geolocation_software) library is